-- Comprehensibility: makes it easier to understand, explain, and predict. - Independence: allows the components of a system to be built (or to evolve) independently. - Reliability and robustness: makes it easier to find and correct errors. - Flexibility: makes it easier to change and adapt. - Reuse: components that prove successful in one system can be used in others.
+- Comprehensibility: makes it easier to understand, explain, and predict. - Independence: allows the components of a system to be built and tested independently. - Reliability and robustness: makes it easier to find and correct errors. - Flexibility: makes it easier to change and adapt. - Reuse: components that prove successful in one system can be used in others.